-- Always stow objects so that they cannot be thrown around in such situations. - Always make sure that objects do not protrude from stowage spaces, luggage nets or stowage nets. - Close the lockable stowage spaces before starting a journey. - Stow and secure objects that are heavy, hard, pointed, sharp-edged, fragile or too large in the load compartment.
+- Always stow objects in such a way that they cannot be tossed around in these or similar situations. - Always make sure that objects do not project from stowage spaces, luggage nets or stowage nets. - Close all sealable stowage spaces before you start your journey. - Stow and secure objects that are heavy, hard, pointed, sharp-edged, fragile or too large in the load compartment.